Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 Pre-Production Inspection (PPI)

-Pre-production inspection is conducted before mass production begins.
-Inspectors review raw materials, components, packaging materials, and production readiness.
+Pre-production inspection takes place before mass production begins.
+The objective is to verify that raw materials, components, and production preparations meet approved specifications.

 - Upper materials